icopy-site/awesome/docs/awesome/awesome-translations.md

 - [WPML](https://wpml.org/) - A WordPress plugin that allows running multilingual websites with a single WordPress install.
 - [FormatJS](https://formatjs.io/) - A modular collection of JavaScript libraries for internationalization that are focused on formatting numbers, dates, and strings for displaying to people.
 - [Polyglot](https://github.com/untra/polyglot) - A fast, painless, open-source internationalization plugin for Jekyll blogs.
+- [ICU - International Components for Unicode](https://icu.unicode.org/) - A mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications.
+- [Django docs - i18n](https://docs.djangoproject.com/en/4.1/topics/i18n/) - Part of the Django docs, focused on internationalization and localization.
+  [Localizejs](https://localizejs.com/) - Translations for websites and applications to new languages and streamline translation workflow.

 ### Machine translation for developers
 - [SwiftGoogleTranslate](https://github.com/maximbilan/SwiftGoogleTranslate) - A framework to use cloud translation API by Google in Swift.
 - [attranslate](https://github.com/fkirc/attranslate) - A tool for semi-automated translations of cross-platform apps or websites.
+- [AutoML Translation Documentation](https://cloud.google.com/translate/automl/docs) - AutoML Translation by Google.

 ### Other tools
 - [npm i18n](https://www.npmjs.com/package/i18n) - Lightweight simple translation module with dynamic json storage.